One of my all-time favourite snacks to cuddle up with are piping hot Aloo Samosas or Potato Samosas, dipped into tangy Tamarind Chutney.

 ‘Tis the season for love… and so said St. Valentine as we dedicate the 14th of Feb in his honour.
 Come February and you immediately know that LOVE is in the air – and love these Aloo Samosas you will!

-I remember times when I’ve lived on Samosas for an entire day!
-Mind you, I still can, and do when I get those cravings of guilty pleasures.
-Most of the Samosas we find at Indian stores here are the ones usually made with Spring Roll sheets.
+Most of the Samosas we find at the Indian stores here are the ones usually made with Spring Roll sheets.
 Though they do satisfy me at times, I still find myself craving the authentic pyramid-shaped ones I grew up loving in India.
 Well, desperate times call for desperate measures, and this was no different!

 Punjabi Aloo Samosas (Potato Samosas)